Honor America’s Veterans and Active-Duty Military

 Veterans, active-duty military, and immediate family: You are invited to a free pancake breakfast made possible by our generous presenting sponsor, UPS, in honor of your service.
 Come for a “pancake handshake” as we thank you–our nation’s finest!
 Please RSVP for breakfast by Wednesday, August 15, as seating is limited.

 Opening Ceremonies » 10:15AM

 We are proud to have the Lone Star Paralyzed Veterans of America Honor Guard present our Nation’s Colors.
-Special recognition will be given to DFW Gold Star Families and Museum volunteers who served in the U.S. military.
+Special recognition to DFW Gold Star Families and Museum volunteers who served in the U.S. military.

 Apache Pilot, Daniel Flores » 11-11:45AM

-Hear the experiences of pilot, Daniel Flores, as he takes you into the cockpit of the AH-64 “Apache” flying combat missions in the highly contested Hindu Kush Mountains of Afghanistan.
-Daniel is our honorary 2018 John “Lucky” Luckadoo Annual Lecture speaker.
+Hear the experiences of pilot, Daniel Flores, as he takes you into the cockpit of the AH-64 “Apache” flying combat missions in the Hindu Kush Mountains of Afghanistan.
+Daniel is our honorary 2018 Luckadoo Annual Lecture speaker.
 Following his presentation, Daniel will be available to sign copies of his combat memoir, South of Heaven: My Year in Afghanistan.

 Enjoy tunes from the 1940s through the 1970s from renowned Dallas jazz vocalist, Aubrey Slaver.
 Accompanied by a keyboard and saxophone, Aubrey’s smooth sounds and sultry voice takes you back to the Sinatra-era of jazz and entertains visitors of all ages!

 Huey Pilot, Bob Ford » 12-12:45PM

 Experience the stories of Vietnam Huey pilot, Capt.
-Bob Ford, who commanded the northernmost helicopter unit in Vietnam.
-Between July 1967 and July 1968, Bob flew over 1,000 combat missions, including the Siege of Khe Sahn.
+Bob Ford, who between July 1967 and July 1968 flew over 1,000 combat missions, including the Siege of Khe Sahn.
 Following his presentation, Bob will be available to sign copies of his combat memoir, Black Cat 2-1: The True Story of a Vietnam Helicopter Pilot and His Crew.